az-digital/az_quickstart/modules/custom/az_gdpr_consent/README.md

 3. Enter a country code (e.g., `DE` for Germany or `US` for United States)
 4. Save configuration
 5. Clear Drupal cache: `drush cr`
-6. Visit your site and check the behavior
+6. Visit your site in incognito mode and check behavior

 ### Testing Different Countries